FuelLabs/sway-standards/standards/src_9/README.md

 # Specification

 The following keys are reserved for the SRC-9 standard.
-Use of the key should follow the SRC-9 specification.
+Use of the keys should follow the SRC-9 specification.

 All keys SHALL use snake case.